jafreedman12/jafreedman12.github.io/rp-kang-report/rp-kang-writeup.md

 This replication shows that the visual aesthetics of the map can influence interpretations of the hospital regions

 Fig 1: Original Hospital Output (Kang et al. 2020)

 ![Original output](assets/hospitals_original.png)

 Fig 2: Chicago hospital catchments, EPSG 4326 (WGS 1984), changed color palette

 ![Blue hospital map](assets/hospitals_4326.png)

-Fig 3: Chicago hospital catchments, EPSG 32616 (UTM 16 N)
+Fig 3: Chicago hospital catchments, EPSG 32616 (UTM 16 N) Unable to load this image, see fig. 4.
+Was unable to get polygons to shift to EPSG32616.

 Fig 4: Visualization of primary errors with converting WGS1984 to UTM16N

 ![Visualization of primary errors with converting WGS1984 to UTM16N](assets/32616_mistake.png)